google/skia/site/user/api/SkPaint_Reference.md

 void setEmbeddedBitmapText(bool useEmbeddedBitmapText)
 </pre>

-Requests, but does not require, to use bitmaps in fonts instead of outlines.
+sets or clears <a href="SkPaint_Reference#Font_Embedded_Bitmaps">Font Embedded Bitmaps</a>Requests, but does not require, to use bitmaps in fonts instead of outlines.

 Sets <a href="#SkPaint_kEmbeddedBitmapText_Flag">kEmbeddedBitmapText Flag</a> if <a href="#SkPaint_setEmbeddedBitmapText_useEmbeddedBitmapText">useEmbeddedBitmapText</a> is true.
 Clears <a href="#SkPaint_kEmbeddedBitmapText_Flag">kEmbeddedBitmapText Flag</a> if <a href="#SkPaint_setEmbeddedBitmapText_useEmbeddedBitmapText">useEmbeddedBitmapText</a> is false.